MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 - Coordinate app upgrades
 - Assign pods to cluster nodes with cluster node affinity

 For more background on containers, see [Windows and containers](/virtualization/windowscontainers/about/).
+For more about Kuberentes, see [Kubernetes.io](https://kubernetes.io).

 ## Simplify setting up Kubernetes

-Kubernetes is an open-source project that's freely available on a number of platforms, but setting it up can be complicated (for project documentation, see [Kubernetes: Creating a cluster with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/), then [Kubernetes: Adding Windows nodes](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes/)).

-Azure Kubernetes Service on Azure Stack HCI was designed to simplify the process of setting up Kubernetes, and includes the following features:
+Azure Kubernetes Service simplifies the process of setting up Kubernetes on Azure Stack HCI and includes the following features:

 - A Windows Admin Center wizard for setting up Kubernetes and its dependencies (such as kubeadm, kubelet, kubectl, and a Pod network add-on)
 - A Windows Admin Center wizard for creating Kubernetes clusters to run your containerized applications